 Frequently Asked Questions

 You can access any Level 3, 4, 5 or 6 Certificate or Diploma Vocational course and Access to Higher Education Diploma and what’s great is that you can take out up to four loans so that you can keep studying to get further in your career.
-Contact the Advice Centre on 01772 225522 to speak to a specialist careers advisor to find the right course for you.
+Contact the Course Information and Enrolment Centre on 01772 225522 to speak to a specialist careers advisor to find the right course for you.

 First you need to apply for the course you want to go on.
-The Advice Centre will be able to help you find the right course just for you.
+The Course Information and Enrolment Centre will be able to help you find the right course just for you.
 You can make an appointment on 01772 225522.

 Yes.
 Once you have completed your course you will be eligible to apply for more Advanced Learner Loans to help you progress in your studies.
-You can apply up to a total of four loans.
+You can apply up to a total of four loans, however you can only have one Access to HE Loan.

 The Student Loan Company (SLC) will pay your tuition fees to College once the course has started and we have confirmed your attendance on it.
 No loan payments will be made by them to us until you have attended the course for at least two weeks.